 However, despite innovation seemingly permeating all facets of commerce, the corporate purchasing process has remained largely unchanged.
 It’s not surprising then, that when a process is complex and/or challenging, people are loathe to engage in it.
 The data suggests that this is the case with RFPs.
 In fact, a study conducted by Accenture, indicated that under 50% of spend is managed professionally.
 Many organizations skip the RFP altogether, relying on ineffective sourcing processes that lead to miscommunication, poor/unknown ROI or purchases of products and services that do not align with their business goals.

 Unfortunately, even organizations that adopt best practices for procurement often suffer for their diligence.
-Indeed, the most common way RFPs are managed is via ever-growing email threads with Excel and Word documents attached to them.
+Indeed, the most common way RFP library management systems are handled is via ever-growing email threads with Excel and Word documents attached to them.
 While that method has few enthusiastic supporters, it beats some of the alternatives, which includes:

 - Shipping responses on a thumb drive.